javigzzs/zendesk-data-automation/README.md

 I created this repository to showcase how I approach:

-Automating repetitive business processes
+- Automating repetitive business processes
-Working with APIs and structured data
+- Working with APIs and structured data
-Cleaning and transforming data for analysis
+- Cleaning and transforming data for analysis
-Building practical solutions that improve efficiency
+- Building practical solutions that improve efficiency
-## Final Note

-This is not a theoretical or academic project.

-All scripts were built to solve real operational problems and support decision-making through better data availability.